dizzib/fireprox/README.md

 ## Usage

+To check fireprox is running navigate to `http://fireprox:8080` where `fireprox:8080` is the node.js server running fireprox.
+You should see `Fireprox says hello!`.

-Point your browser to `http://fireprox:8080/COMMAND` where `fireprox:8080` is the node.js server running fireprox and `COMMAND` is any MozRepl command.
+Now navigate to `http://fireprox:8080/COMMAND` where `COMMAND` is any MozRepl command.

 ## Examples